Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Applicable Federal Regulations

-Recreational pilots must pass the free FAA Recreational UAS Safety Test (TRUST) before flying
+Recreational flyers must pass free FAA Recreational UAS Safety Test (TRUST)

 For complete federal regulations, see our Federal Regulations page.